wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 .. versionadded:: 3.9.0

-It is the opposite setting to ``same_field``.
-The value of the dynamic field specified at this option, must be different to the ones found in previous events a ``frequency`` number of times within the required time frame.
+It is the opposite setting of ``same_field``.
+The value of the dynamic field specified in this option must be different than the ones found in previous events a ``frequency`` number of times within the required ``timeframe``.

 +--------------------+----------------------------------------+
 | **Example of use** | <not_same_field>key2</not_same_field>  |